Rachel Bush Shows Off Insane Figure In Nearly Invisible Peach Bikini

 Another day, another bikini for Instagram sensation Rachel Bush.
 As fans know, the 21-year-old is wildly popular on the social media platform and has amassed an impressive following of over 1 million on Instagram alone.
-But while Rachel is popular in her own right, she’s also very well-known for being the wife of NFL star Jordan Poyer.
-The couple shares one daughter together but that doesn’t stop Rachel from flooding her Instagram account with one sexy photo after another.
+But while Rachel is popular in her own right, she’s also very well known for being the wife of NFL star Jordan Poyer.
+The couple shares one daughter together, but that doesn’t stop Rachel from flooding her Instagram account with one sexy photo after another.

 In her most recent post, the brunette beauty flaunts her world-famous figure for the camera.
 Clad in the tiniest bikini, the model poses on a towel-lined chair while stretching out for the camera.
-Bush covers her face with hear hair and cocks her head to the side for the snapshot.
+Bush covers her face with her hair and cocks her head to the side for the snapshot.
 The bombshell’s incredible figure is fully on display in a tiny peach bikini that barely covers her NSFW parts.
 And while the suit is primarily made out of peach cloth, it also comes complete with tiny gold chains on the sides.

 Within just moments of the photo going live, it’s already earned the beauty plenty of attention with over 23,000 likes in addition to 250-plus comments.
-Some fans commented on the post to let Bush know how amazing her figure looks while countless others simply chimed in with various emojis.
+Some fans commented on the post to let Bush know how amazing her figure looks while countless others simply chimed in with various emoji.

 “You make me happy baby,” one follower wrote with a heart-eye emoji.